Stochastic heat differences between many-particle and density field descriptions: Discussion

-\black{(vi) {\it --- Coarse-grainings --- } This article has dealt with (a) the discrete or (b) the continuous picture, within each of which, the spatiotemporal resolutions have not been altered in the processes of derivation of eq.~(\ref{heat_heat_relation}). \black{However, changing the spatiotemporal resolutions before formulating (a) the discrete many-particle picture with eqs.~(\ref{dicrete_local_q_def}),\,(\ref{DB_Q_discrete}), or (b) the continuous many particle with the Langevin eq.~(\ref{Lang_colloid}), does not affect eq.~(\ref{heat_heat_relation}). } }
+This article has dealt with (a) the discrete or (b) the continuous picture, within each of which, the spatiotemporal resolutions have not been altered in the processes of derivation of Eq.~(\ref{heat_heat_relation}).
+However, changing the spatiotemporal resolutions before formulating (a) the discrete particle-level picture with Eqs.~(\ref{dicrete_local_q_def}) and (\ref{DB_Q_discrete}), or (b) the continuous one with the Langevin equation~(\ref{Lang_colloid}), does not affect Eq.~(\ref{heat_heat_relation}).

-\black{ We here focus on the former coarse-graining (a), which \black{may include a transformation of the Langevin eq.~(\ref{Lang_colloid}) into the discrete models governed by eqs.~(\ref{dicrete_local_q_def}),\,(\ref{DB_Q_discrete}).
-If the coarse-graining (a) is systematically built up, it would provide solider ground for the dynamical mechanisms although this article does not go deeply into this construction issue.} }
+We here focus on the former coarse-graining (a), which may include a transformation of the Langevin equation~(\ref{Lang_colloid}) into the discrete models governed by Eqs.~(\ref{dicrete_local_q_def}) and (\ref{DB_Q_discrete}).
+If the coarse-graining (a) is systematically built up, it would provide solider ground for the dynamical mechanisms although this article does not go deeply into this construction issue.